LSSTDESC/firecrown/Making_a_new_release.md

 Run `gh auth status --hostname github.com` to confirm the current login.
 If needed, run `gh auth login --hostname github.com --web` before continuing.

-The `release-check` target verifies that the checkout is clean, confirms that `VERSION` has the expected `x.y.z` form, confirms that the tag does not already exist, and runs `make pre-commit` plus `make conda-lock-check`.
-It also fails immediately when `gh` is not installed or not authenticated for `github.com`.
-It also fails immediately when the Python `build` frontend is not installed in the active environment.
+The `release-check` target runs the release-specific validation for `VERSION=x.y.z`, including checkout cleanliness, version format, tag absence, support-branch checks, GitHub CLI authentication, and Python `build` availability.
+It also runs `make pre-commit` once for the current `HEAD` and `VERSION` and records the successful result in `.git/`.
 For `x.y.0` releases, it also confirms that the support branch name is available.
 For maintenance releases, it confirms that the current branch is `vx_y_support`.

-The `release-tag` target creates the annotated tag `vX.Y.Z` locally.
+The `release-tag` target reruns the fast release-specific checks, reuses the successful full check for the same `HEAD` and `VERSION`, and creates the annotated tag `vX.Y.Z` locally.
 For `x.y.0` releases, it also creates `vx_y_support` locally.

 The `release-sdist` target builds `dist/firecrown-X.Y.Z.tar.gz` from the tagged checkout.